-Earlier this year I put away my scrubs for the last time, shutting the door on my career as a nurse and midwife to start my new role as a lawyer.
+Earlier in 2020, I put away my scrubs for the last time, shutting the door on my career as a nurse and midwife to start my new role as a lawyer.
 As the months have rolled on, one of the biggest things I have noticed is just how many similarities there are between nurses and personal injury lawyers.

 I thought I’d share with you, three of the things that these professions have in common.

 1. They are both advocates